Google Workspace email signatures: 8 things you can & can’t do

-Using the Append footer setting to deploy a companywide email signature in the G Suite (now Google Workspace) Admin console is relatively simple.
+Using the Append footer setting to distribute a companywide email signature for Google Workspace (G Suite) is relatively simple.
 However, it does come with limitations.

 Check out the top 8 things you can and can’t do when manually applying companywide G Suite email signatures.

 1. You can give every user the same signature

 Creating and deploying global G Suite email signatures using the Append footer setting ensures all users have the same signature across all devices.

 However, you can only have one Gmail signature template for each G Suite organizational unit.
 You won’t be able to create different signatures for different departments.
 You also won’t be able to personalize the signature with users’ contact information.

 2. You can't pull contact information from Google Directory

-Unfortunately, using the Append footer setting in the Google Admin console, there is no way to auto-populate users’ contact details in a G Suite email signature.
+Unfortunately, using the Append footer setting in the Google Admin console, there’s no way to auto-populate users’ contact details in a G Suite email signature.

 This means you must create a generic Gmail email signature for each G Suite organizational unit.

 3. You can include images in email signatures for Google Workspace

-However, any images you use must be web hosted and cannot be linked from a Google Drive image.
+However, any images you use must be web hosted and can’t be linked from a Google Drive image.

 4. You can't place a signature under every reply

-When an end user replies to an email, their G Suite email signature will not appear under their most recent reply.
+When an end user replies to an email, their G Suite email signature won’t appear under their most recent reply.
 The signature will always appear at the bottom of the email chain.
 If the user replies multiple times, the signature will continue to stack up at the bottom of the email chain.

 5. You can get a signature on all devices and mail clients

 Google Workspace email signatures distributed using the Append footer setting are applied to emails at a server level.
 This means that the signature is added after an email is sent.